CarVac/MeleeConchRuleset/ruleset.md

 Each Digital Output must not have any delayed response to any change in the state of any Input that influences it.
 (This rule prohibits macros.)

-EXCEPTION: lockouts related to Digital Input, Analog Output controls (rectangle nerfs)
+EXCEPTION: Lockouts and other transfer functions related to Digital Input, Analog Output controls (rectangle nerfs)

+EXCEPTION: Start and D-pad inputs may have delayed responses imposed by various means to reduce the likelihood of misinputs.

 ## Analog Input, Digital Output